pengchipaul/nodebase/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and node.js express
+This project was built with react and node.js express

 ## To run this project

+have mongodb and npm installed

+run 'npm run install'

+run 'npm run server' (for node.js backend)

-npm run build
+run 'npm run dev' to build react front-end components

-nodemon server.js

-and go to localhost:8080 to view
+then go to localhost:8080 to view